top of page

 ORDER DELIVERY

-• For Senior Photography Experiences, approximately two weeks after your remaining balance is paid, your digital images will be mailed to your street address on a flash drive
+• Approximately two weeks after your payment is received, your digital images will be mailed to your street address on a flash drive.

-• Any optional reprints ordered will be arranged for pick-up in Arlington, VA
+• Any Optional Fine Art Prints ordered will be arranged for pick-up in Arlington, VA.

-• Upon request, if you need your digital images before the flash drive will arrive in the mail, I can send an advanced copy electronically through a Dropbox Folder to your email address for downloading
+• Upon request, if you need your digital images before the flash drive will arrive in the mail, I can send an advanced copy electronically through a Dropbox Folder for downloading.

 Location Decisions: